Online EMDR therapy for men in recovery in Florida and Maine

 Any questions about trauma & EMDR?

 • Eye Movement Desensitization and Reprocessing (EMDR) is an evidence-based therapy that helps you process traumatic memories, distressing experiences, and the emotional triggers tied to them, as well as visualize how you would like to be in the future.
-Instead of talking through every detail, EMDR uses guided bilateral stimulation (both sides of the brain), often through eye movements, tap or sounds, to help your brain reprocess stuck memories in a safe, controlled way.
+Instead of talking through every detail, EMDR uses guided bilateral stimulation (both sides of the brain), often through eye movements, taps, or sounds, to help your brain reprocess stuck memories in a safe, controlled way.

 • Anxiety often spikes because your system reads safe moments as dangerous.
 EMDR helps recalibrate that alarm.
 We reduce the charge on old experiences that keep your body on high alert, then we target current triggers like general conflict, relationship conflict, work stress, parenting challenges, social settings, or self-criticism.
 You’ll learn quick grounding skills, practice them between sessions, and notice more calm, clearer thinking, and better follow-through when stress hits.